-If you feel like the international equities in your portfolio aren’t holding up their end of the bargain, then you’re not alone.
-It’s one of the most common concerns today.
+If you feel like international equities in your portfolio aren’t holding up their end of the bargain, then you’re not alone.
+It’s one of the most common concerns we hear today.
 And the global landscape remains as uncertain as ever.
 A trade war with China, slowing global growth and Brexit are just a few sources of uncertainty.
 After a decade of dominance by U.S. stocks, you might be wondering: Why bother investing outside the U.S.?

 There have always been reasons not to invest in international stocks.
 And this guide is not a prediction that markets are set to rise in the near term.
 But for long-term investors, we believe international equities hold great promise, and there are many reasons to stay invested.
-International investing has changed dramatically in recent years, but what has not changed is its rightful place in a well-diversified portfolio.
+International investing has changed dramatically in recent years, but one thing that has not changed is its rightful place in a well-diversified portfolio.

 This guide will cover 10 things you need to know to help navigate the challenging investing environment outside the U.S:

 International equities have trailed U.S. markets over the past 10 years, but the index-based returns that most investors follow don’t tell the whole story.
 On a company-by-company basis, the picture is quite different.
 In fact, it may come as a surprise that the companies with the best annual returns each year have been mostly based outside of the United States.

 How have U.S. markets done so much better while a higher percentage of the top stocks each year are non-U.S. companies?

 We’ll explore both ideas in greater detail, but first let’s dig into how non-U.S. markets have changed in recent years, and why investors need to rethink their approach to international investing.

 In some ways, international investing used to be much easier — as simple as dividing your stock portfolio into two buckets, U.S. and non-U.S. The result?
 Instant diversification.
 But not anymore.
 The easy button is gone.